PranavSJ1402/PranavJoshi/README.md

-Hi there, I'm Pranav Joshi 👋
+Hi there, Pranav Joshi 👋

 I'm a passionate final-year Computer Science and Engineering student, dedicated to web development.
 Currently working as a Web Developer Intern at BAOIAM Innovations Pvt Ltd, focusing on frontend development.
 Actively seeking opportunities to further enhance my skills and contribute to innovative tech solutions.

 About Me

-🎓 Final Year B.Tech Student

-Marathwada Institute of Technology, Sambhajinagar, Maharashtra
+🎓 Final-year B.Tech student at Marathwada Institute of Technology, Sambhajinagar, Maharashtra, expected to graduate in 2025.

-Expected Graduation: 2025

-💻 Frontend Developer Intern

-Specializing in building interactive and user-friendly interfaces using React.js.
+💻 Currently interning as a Frontend Developer at BAOIAM Innovations Pvt Ltd, specializing in building interactive and user-friendly interfaces with React.js.

-🌐 Enthusiastic Learner

-Continuously exploring cutting-edge technologies and best practices in frontend development.
+🌐 Enthusiastic learner, continuously exploring cutting-edge technologies and best practices in frontend development.

-🚀 Innovative Project Developer

-Focused on creating projects that deliver meaningful and impactful user experiences.
+🚀 Innovative project developer with a focus on creating meaningful and impactful user experiences.

 🚀 Skills

-Programming Languages

- JavaScript, Python.

-Frontend
+Programming Languages: Proficient in Java, JavaScript, Python, and C.

-HTML5, CSS3, React, JavaScript
+Frontend: Skilled in HTML5, CSS3, React, and JavaScript for building responsive and dynamic user interfaces.

-Tools

-Git, GitHub, VS Code
+Tools: Experienced in using Git 🐙, GitHub 💻, and VS Code ✍️ for version control and code management.

 📂 Projects

-🍽️ Food Delivery Web App | React.js, HTML, CSS
+🍽️ Food Delivery Web App

-🛠️ Developed a responsive food delivery application using React.js, featuring an intuitive UI for browsing food and managing the cart.
+  A responsive food delivery application built using React.js, featuring an intuitive UI for browsing food items and managing the cart with a clean, responsive layout.

-🎨 Implemented modern CSS and HTML for a clean, responsive layout across devices.

-📦 Integrated efficient data handling for managing food items and cart functionality.

-💼 Job Listing Platform | HTML, CSS, React.js
+💼 Job Listing Platform

-🛠️ Designed a responsive job listing website enabling employers to post, edit, and delete job listings.
+  A responsive job listing website designed with React.js, enabling employers to manage job postings with plans to integrate developer application features.

-🚀 Built with React.js and focused on frontend design and user experience with component-level CSS styling.

-🌟 Plans to implement developer application features to enhance the website's functionality.